 For dinner, I made a reservation at Buca di Sant' Antonio.
 This restaurant is located near the San Michele church.
 Before dinner, I walked around a few of the streets near Buca di Sant' Antonio and discovered the panificio I remembered visiting in 1999 during my first visit to Lucca.
 I was pretty excited to find this place.
 I took a few photos of it back in 1999 and remembered the very kind man that worked there.

 I had a wonderful dinner at Buca di Sant' Antonio.
 I ordered ravioli di ricotta alle zucchine (ravioli filled with ricotta cheese saute topped with grated zucchini and a few cherry tomatoes), capretto nostrale allo spiedo con patate arrosto e sformato di carciofi (baby goat cooked on the spit with potatoes and artichoke pudding), and fragole con panna (strawberries in fresh whipped cream) for dessert.
-I only eat chicken, turkey and fish (although my consumption of chicken will change to only free range chicken after seeing Food, Inc - more on that later) and did not really think about goat being meat.
-It was good but strange to eat as I have not eaten meat like that in a long time.
-I sat next to a very nice family from Philadelphia and enjoyed our converesation during dinner.
+The goat meat was good but strange to eat as I have not eaten meat like that in a long time.
+I sat next to a very nice family from Philadelphia and enjoyed our conversation during dinner.
 I was soooo stuffed when leaving Buca di Sant' Antonio.